-- 1. Go to Setup > Configure cards and formats. - 2.
-Click Add card format. - 3.
-In the Add card format dialog, enter a name, a description, and the bit length of the card format.
-See Card format descriptions on page 18. - 4.
-Click Add field map and enter the required information in the fields.
-See Field maps on page 18. - 5.
-To add multiple field maps, repeat the previous step.
+- 1. Go to Setup > Configure cards and formats. - Click Add card format. - In the Add card format dialog, enter a name, a description, and the bit length of the card format.
+See .
+3. - Click Add field map and enter the required information in the fields.
+See . - To add multiple field maps, repeat the previous step.

-To expand an item in the Card formats list and view the card format descriptions and field maps, click .
+To expand an item in the Card formats list and view the card format descriptions and field maps, click

-To edit a card format, click and change the card format descriptions and field maps as required.
+To edit a card format, click ,255mm,sfx) = "graphics:graphic21CC0221EE011FBA8A175057AB780214"and change the card format descriptions and field maps as required.
 Then click Save.

-To delete a field map in the Edit card format or Add card format dialog, click
+To delete a field map in the Edit card format or Add card format dialog, click ,255mm,sfx)="graphics:graphicF2CA0D5AAAD670C758A916091B751B79"

-To delete a card format, click .
+To delete a card format, click ,255mm,sfx)="graphics:graphicF2CA0D5AAAD670C758A916091B751B79"

 - You can only enable and disable card formats if the door controller has been configured with at least one reader.
-See Configure the hardware on page 10 and How to configure readers and REX devices on page 14. - Two card formats with the same bit length cannot be active the same time.
+See and . - Two card formats with the same bit length cannot be active the same time.
 For example, if you have defined two 32-bit card formats, "Format A" and "Format B", and you have enabled "Format A", you cannot enable "Format B" without disabling "Format A" first. - If no card formats have been enabled, you can use the Card raw only and Card raw and PIN identification types to identify a card and grant access to users.
 However, we do not recommend this since different reader manufacturers or reader settings can generate different card raw data.